nicklockwood/SwiftFormat/Rules.md

 ## blankLinesAtStartOfScope

-Removes leading blank lines from inside braces, brackets, parens or chevrons.
+Remove leading blank line at the start of a scope.

 <details>
 <summary>Examples</summary>